Irreducibility of moduli of vector bundles over a very general sextic Surface: Introduction

 Since rank and degree of the underlying sheaf are co-prime the stability is equivalent to semistability.
 Motivated by the result of Mestrano and Simpson we look at the next case i.e. Moduli space of rank $2$ torsion free sheaves on a very general sextic surface $S$, that is a very general hypersurface of degree $6$ in $\mathbb{P}^3$.

-In \cite{SIM}, Simpson and Mestrano showed that the moduli space of stable rank $2$ bundles over sextic surface is not irreducible for $c_2 =11$.
+In \cite{SIM}, Simpson and Mestrano showed that the moduli space of stable rank $2$ bundles over a very general sextic surface is not irreducible for $c_2 =11$.
 The natural question arises, can one give an effective bound for $c_2$ such that the moduli space become irreducible.
-In this paper we answer this question.
+In this paper, we answer this question.